 Tu Language Reference

 A practical reference for every Tu syntactic form that compiles today.
-Covers the language through the M6.11 line (async / Suspense / streaming SSR) — see DEFERRED for work still in flight.
+Covers the current pre-alpha line (0.1.0-alpha.8): async / Suspense / streaming SSR, runtime type metadata, structured Exceptions, filtered catches, Tu-native router, and the shared LSP path used by VS Code and the playground.
+See DEFERRED for work still in flight.

 Tu is a single-pass, expression-oriented language that compiles to a small ESM module per .tu file.
 The compiler also emits a TypeScript shadow with preserved type annotations and an inline V3 source map.
 Every top-level binding can be read from JS / TS via standard import.